-MLM companies usually set a capping value for compensations to assure financial stability.
+MLM companies usually set a capping value for compensations in MLM binary plan formula to assure financial stability.
 Overflow of payout in terms of compensations can diminish the turnover generated by the companies.

 The capping will be based on either Sales Volume (SV) or commissions.

 Sales volume-based binary capping: Binary companies set capping value based on the sales volume achieved by distributors, compared with the enrollment package price.